chinmay-farkya/chinmay-farkya/README.md

 A proficient smart contract security researcher dedicated to enhancing the security of web3.
 Ranked 54th overall on Sherlock.
 With a specific focus on Solidity, I aim to identify and resolve vulnerabilities, contributing to a safer blockchain ecosystem.
 Adept in collaborative environments and competitive settings as evidenced by achievements in various audit competitions.

-I have audited Lending, Governance mechanisms, Perpetual DEXes, AMMs, Liquidity Management Vaults, Reward Gauges, veTokenomics implementations, Orderbook perp markets and I am familiar with Uniswap v3 integrations.
+I have audited Lending, Governance mechanisms, Perpetual DEXes, AMMs, Liquidity Management Vaults, Reward Gauges, veTokenomics implementations, DAO management protocol, Orderbook perp markets and I am familiar with Uniswap v3 integrations.

 ## Professional Experience
 Over the last 1 year, participated in contests on Sherlock, C4 and Cantina securing top 3 and top 5 positions in multiple contests across various domains including lending and borrowing, perpetuals, and more.
 This consistent success demonstrates a broad and deep understanding of different blockchain technologies and auditing skills.
 I have pretty good knowledge of the Defi landscape.

 I have done a few solo audits as well.
-In march 2024, I got accepted into Block 6 of yacademy DAO auditing fellowship (currently running).
+In march 2024, I got accepted into Block 6 of yacademy DAO auditing fellowship.

 I am well versed with the internal working of EVM and bytecode formation.